 In 2021, tennis champion Naomi Osaka was seen wearing a colourful, handmade cardigan on the cover of GQ magazine, which was designed by Antrim native, Hope Macaulay.
 During her time in college, Macaulay experimented with knitting after her grandmother taught her the basics.
 Today, all of her knitwear is manufactured in Northern Ireland with the help of local seamstresses.

 But our fashion triumphs don’t stop there.
-Ireland’s style scene is buzzing with the names of smaller, breakthrough designers, and Dublin, Cork and Belfast are the go-to places to bag a designer piece before they go international.
+Ireland’s style scene is currently buzzing with smaller, breakthrough talents, such as knitwear designer Pearl Reddington; Aoibheann MacNamara and Triona Lillis, who create handmade, one-of-a-kind pieces that are made entirely from Irish fabrics; and Alanagh Clegg who uses ethically sourced fabrics from Ireland and India to create beautiful, ethereal pieces.
+Dublin, Cork and Belfast are the go-to places to bag a designer piece before they go international.

 But hang on, Irish fashion isn’t all about modern iconic designers.
 There are a few classics that lurk in our past that we’re definitely not prepared to let go of just yet.

 Knitwear is a big deal in Ireland, but the ultimate knitwear piece has to be the Aran jumper: the classic, fisherman’s “water-resistant” winter warmer traditionally created using unscoured wool.
 They're super-warm because they needed to be: the Aran Islands in the days before central heating was not the cosiest place in the world.